tc39/proposal-smart-pipelines/readme.md

 left-to-right manner.
 Nested transformations become untangled into short steps in a zero-cost abstraction.

-The proposal is a variant of a [previous pipe-operator proposal][] championed by [Daniel “littledan” Ehrenberg of Igalia][].
+The proposal is a variant of the [first pipe-operator proposal][] championed by [Daniel “littledan” Ehrenberg of Igalia][].
 This variant is listed as [Proposal 4: Smart Mix on the pipe-proposal wiki][].
 The variant resulted from [previous discussions about pipeline placeholders in the previous pipe-operator